rsamec/ptt/README.md

 Example of algorithm how to render pages from PTT document definition.

-+   apply container data binding
++   apply containers rendering
 +   transform relative positions to absolute positions
 +   reduce to boxes (terminal nodes) - using containers absolute positions (top,height) and its dimensions (with, height)
 +   group to pages - create pages and add boxes to them
-+   for all pages - create page, apply boxes rendering and apply widgets data binding
++   for all pages - create page, apply boxes rendering rendering

-The proprietary implementation of the algorithm can be found [here](https://github.com/rsamec/react-page-renderer/blob/master/src/utilities/transformToPages.js).
+The example renderer implementation can be found [react-html-pages-renderer](https://github.com/rsamec/react-html-pages-renderer).